DiRAC-Training/FM001-Bash-command-line/_episodes/02-navigation.md

 - Learn how to navigate around directories and look at their contents
 - Explain the difference between a file and a directory.
 - Translate an absolute path into a relative path and vice versa.
-- Identify the actual command, flags, and filenames in a command-line call.
+- Identify the actual command, flags, and filenames in a commandline call.
 - Demonstrate the use of tab completion, and explain its advantages.
-keypoints:
-- Your current directory is referred to as the working directory.
-- To change directories, use `cd`.
-- To view files, use `ls`.
-- You can view help for a command with `man command` or `command --help`.
-- Hit `tab` to autocomplete whatever you're currently typing.
 ---

 At this point in the lesson, we've just logged into the system.
 Nothing has